Skip to content

 What exactly is psoriasis and what does it look like?

-Psoriasis, also called “psoriasis” (“psao”, Greek = I scratch), is, like neurodermatitis and rosacea, a chronic inflammatory, non-contagious skin disease that typically occurs in bouts.
+Psoriasis (from Greek "psao" = I scratch), like neurodermatitis and rosacea, is a chronic inflammatory, non-contagious skin disease that typically occurs in flare-ups.

-It is mainly characterized by scaly skin changes that appear on reddish skin and can itch.
-Psoriasis often varies from person to person and can be aggravated by so-called trigger factors (e.g. infections, medication).
+It primarily manifests as flaky skin changes that appear on reddish skin and can itch.
+Psoriasis often progresses very individually and can be exacerbated by so-called trigger factors (e.g., infections, medications).

-What exactly are the causes or triggers of the skin disease?
+What exactly are the causes or triggers of the skin condition?

-The cause of psoriasis is an autoimmune reaction in the body .
-The immune system is overactive and releases increased amounts of certain messenger substances that trigger various inflammatory reactions .
-Some of these messenger substances affect cell division, so that the top layer of skin, the horny layer, renews itself faster than usual and the dead cells cannot be shed quickly enough.
-The skin in the affected areas is thicker and flakes heavily due to the increased keratinization.
-The skin under the scales is reddened by the inflammation.
+The cause of psoriasis is an autoimmune reaction of the body.
+The immune system is overactive and releases increased amounts of certain messenger substances, which trigger various inflammatory reactions.
+Some of these messenger substances affect cell division, causing the uppermost skin layer, the stratum corneum, to renew itself faster than usual, and dead cells cannot be shed quickly enough.
+The skin in the affected areas becomes thicker due to increased keratinization and flakes heavily.
+The skin under the scales is reddened due to inflammation.

-This immune reaction is often caused by a family history.
-There are two types that have different age peaks.
-While psoriasis type I is the early form, which occurs between the ages of 10 and 30 and tends to run in families, type II is the late form, which progresses later and is generally milder.
+This immune reaction is often based on a family history.
+There are two types with different age peaks.
+While Psoriasis Type I represents the early form, occurring between the ages of 10 and 30 and tending to be familial, Type II is the late form, which appears later and is generally milder.

-Psoriasis can occur in bouts or can be permanent.
-The so-called trigger factors that can trigger such bouts include:
+Psoriasis can occur in flare-ups or persist permanently.
+So-called trigger factors that can provoke such flare-ups include:

 • Showering too hot